sunsided/FCND-Motion-Planning/README.md

 dropped the execution time by an entire order of magnitude.
-In the stand-alone application, the algorithm now executes in ~0.06 seconds, whereas in the simulator, planning now finishes after about 0.12 seconds.
+In the stand-alone application, the algorithm now executes in ~0.06 seconds, whereas in the simulator, planning now finishes after about 0.12 seconds (again, for a specific goal location).

 ![](misc/astar-performance-fixed.jpg)